Bird Photographs taken near Fort Erie, in the last week of April

 Small hawk caught and started eating a robin, in my yard.
 He was quite a small hawk.
 The red tailed hawks are much larger.
 The crows often keep a look out for them and try and chase them away when they come around.

 Lots of goldfinches these days.
 They seem to prefer the tiny black seeds called nyjer.
+They also come for the black sunflower oil seeds.
 They have a high pitch peep.

 Little shy Junkos are quite camera shy and fly away if they see me.
 They only stayed for a few weeks and have moved on.